trunglv/subscription_poup/README.md

-# subscription_poup
-Magento2 - Simple Extension - Using Require-CSS and LESS Preproccessor
+# Magento2 - Simple Extension - Using Require-CSS and LESS Preproccessor to approach Headless architect for CSS and avoid CSS inlines.

 ## 1. Use Require-CSS to load CSS asynchromously for a specific UI component